ryuichiueda/emcl2/README.md

 emcl is an alternative Monte Carlo localization (MCL) package to amcl (http://wiki.ros.org/amcl).
 Differently from amcl, KLD-sampling and adaptive MCL are not implemented.
 Instead, the expansion resetting and other features are implemented[^1][^2].

 This package is an improved version of [ryuichi/emcl](https://github.com/ryuichiueda/emcl).
+This version works well in crowded or outdoor environments.

 ## demo movies